cschreib/fastpp/README.md

 ## Photo-z
  * If an input photo-z is negative, FAST++ will simply ignore the photo-z and let the redshift vary freely.
 In FAST-IDL a galaxy with a negative photo-z was ignored completely.
- * The way photometric redshifts are used in the fit is quite different by default, but it can be made to reproduce the original behavior of FAST-IDL.
+ * The EAzY redshifts and confidence intervals are used differently: by default the photo-z will not be enforced for the best-fitting solution, and only the confidence intervals are used to restrict the parameter space.
+This behavior can be modified to reproduce the original behavior of FAST-IDL.
 See [Photometric redshifts from EAzY](#photometric-redshifts-from-eazy) below.

 ## Monte Carlo uncertainties
  * The way FAST++ computes uncertainties using the Monte Carlo simulations is different from FAST-IDL, and this can lead to small differences in the resulting confidence intervals.
-This should not be significant.
-The accuracy of the uncertainties computed by FAST++ was verified using mock catalogs with known physical parameters.
+In particulat, the Monte Carlo simulations always use the same constraints on the redshift as the best-fit solution (unless ```BEST_AT_ZPHOT``` is set).
+Second, uncertainties are derived directly from the scatter of the best-fitting values in the Monte Carlo simulations, rather than from their chi2 distribution in the observed grid.
+This should not be significant, and the accuracy of the uncertainties computed by FAST++ was verified using mock catalogs with known physical parameters.

 # Additional features